OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/access_roles_rights/guest_access.md

 OpenOlat areas guests have access to and which not.
 These basic settings can only be made by the system administrator.

-Grundsätzlich können diverse Lernressourcen z.B.
-Wikis, Blogs, Glossare, Tests, Videos oder Glossare für Gäste freigeschaltet werden.
+Generally, various learning resources, e.g. wikis, blogs, glossaries, tests, videos or glossaries can be unlocked for guests.

 ## Course level

-!!! warning "Hinweis"
+!!! warning "Attention"

     Guest access can only be activated for conventional courses, not for learning path courses.

 In a course, the course owner can set up the access configuration in the "Settings"→ "Access" tab so that guests can also access the course.
-Als Einstellung muss dabei die Buchungsmethode aktiviert und in einem zweiten Schritt der Gastzugang ausgewählt werden.
+The booking method must be activated as a setting and guest access must be selected in a second step.

 ![guest access](assets/Gastzugang_en.png)